Last Updated: 5/6/19 | Reviewed By: Adam H. Rosenblum Esq.

 Data on Unsafe Lane Change Tickets in New York

 New York’s unsafe lane change law sounds obvious but unsafe lane changes are a primary cause of road accidents.
 Even a careful driver who checked his/her side and rear-view mirrors and begins moving into another lane can cause an accident because he/she failed to see another vehicle.
-According to 2017 DMV data, 33,663 accidents were reported in which unsafe lane changes were a contributing factor.
+According to 2018 DMV data, 57,468 accidents were reported in which unsafe lane changes were a contributing factor.
 This makes it the fourth-most common cause of automotive collisions, after failing to yield.
-It is also the second-most common cause of crashes involving fatalities; police reported more than 150 fatal accidents in 2017 in which unsafe lane changes were a factor.
+It is also the fourth-most common cause of crashes involving fatalities; police reported more than 128 fatal accidents in 2018 in which unsafe lane changes were a factor.

-Drivers in Nassau County received the most traffic tickets for unsafe lane changes in 2017.
-Police in Nassau issued 14,443 VTL 1228 tickets—more than twice as many as the next highest county, neighboring Suffolk, which wrote 5,833.
-Drivers in Manhattan received the third most unsafe lane change tickets, with 5,479.
+Drivers received 68,653 tickets for unsafe lane changes in New York State in 2018.
+Nassau County received the most, with 16,434 VTL 1228 tickets—almost three times as many as the next highest county, neighboring Suffolk, which wrote 5,658.
+Drivers in Westchester received the third most unsafe lane change tickets, with 4,596.

 Common Questions About Unsafe Lane Change Tickets (VTL 1128a) in New York